j-foster2/GvHD/README.md

 ## Directories

-(Code needs to be exected as described below for all directories to appear)
+(Code needs to be executed as described below for all directories to appear)

 - `processed_data`: data run through data-appropriate pipeline (i.e. CellRanger)
 - `Bruce_Processed_Data`: processed data from Bruce et al. (PMID: 28375154)